-The institution of a publicly funded Problem and Addicted Education and Treatment Program, established by legislation, would set aside funds flowing to the state from sanctioned behavior of a potentially addictive activity, to provide education, awareness and treatment availability, which would incentivize more counselors to obtain certification and more prevention specialists to incorporate gambling addiction awareness.
+The institution of a publicly funded Problem and Addicted Education and Treatment Program, established by legislation, would set aside funds flowing to the state from sanctioned behavior of a potentially addictive activity, to provide education, awareness, prevention and treatment availability, which would incentivize more counselors to obtain certification and more prevention specialists to incorporate gambling addiction awareness.
 At last count, 39 other states, including six of Kentucky's border states, provide public funding for problem gambling education and treatment.
+The seventh, Virginia, has a proposal to establish a publicly funded program before its legislature.